 A short summary of work history and idiosyncrasies

-Previous to my current role maintaining the production web infrastructure at the New England engineering software company you’ve probably never heard mentioned on NPR, I also worked for a hardcore record label and its merchandising arm, a regional headquarters for a small telecommunications/cable television company that you’ve also probably never heard of, a handful of someone else’s failed dot-com startups (like everyone else in the late ’90s), and a kosher bakery.
+Besides release engineering and systems administration, I also worked for a hardcore record label and its merchandising arm, a handful of someone else’s failed dot-com startups (like everyone else in the late ‘90s), and a kosher bakery.
 I really miss that bakery.
 Seriously.
 Best boss I’ve ever had.

-On the side, I ran an independent web hosting business called Webslum with my cohort Matt Miller.
+On the side, I once ran an independent web hosting business called Webslum with my cohort Matt Miller.
 Then we turned corporate, mortgaging our integrity for some of The Good Life™, and shut it down in the face of a consolidating and tumultuous market we couldn’t afford to play ball in anymore.
-Nowadays I maintain some infrastructure under the name Orange Fort; I do independent consulting and web hosting there, specializing in WordPress and Drupal administrative upkeep.
-In the years I’ve maintained Orange Fort, I’ve been the go-to admin for web comics, web comic blogs, two lawyers, two prize-winning writers (one of them a Pulitzer), and a few failed start-ups.
-Most of them will even admit it if you ask them about it!
+In this capacity, I’ve been the go-to admin for web comics, web comic blogs, two lawyers, two prize-winning writers (one of them a Pulitzer!), and even-more failed start-ups.
+Most of them will even admit it if you ask them about it.

 Here’s some of the more interesting, helpful, or polarizing things I’ve written